01 International Patients

 Travelling for treatment only works if you can ask questions and understand the answers.
 We consult in English, so you can talk through your diagnosis, the materials we use, the realistic options and your aftercare without anything getting lost in translation.

 Biological dentistry means choosing metal-free, biocompatible materials and treating the mouth as part of the whole body.
-That ranges from ceramic implants and metal-free restorations to vital, tooth-preserving aesthetics - always with thorough diagnostics first.
+That ranges from ceramic dental implants and metal-free restorations to vital, tooth-preserving aesthetics - always with thorough diagnostics first.

 Dmitri Klass treating a patient with loupes and metal-free instruments